Agha-Muqarib/Ant-Colony-Optimization-in-Python/README.md

       pip install ACO-pants
 ```

-Once done, you can simply run the code provided.
+Once done, you can simply run the code provided in code file.